Side jobs for teachers looking for an easy summer gig!

 The pay can vary, but there is, of course, the option to make money through tips.

-You don’t have to have the biggest or most unusual house to rent out on Airbnb – although that does help – you just need a room and the aim to be a good host.
+You don’t have to have the biggest or most unusual house to rent out on Airbnb – although that does help.
+Give Airbnb a try and see if you like it!

 14. Virtual Assistant

-A virtual assistant is someone who will assist a business owner in whichever area they need help in.
+A virtual assistant will assist a business owner in whichever area they need help in.

 Examples of things that you could help with as a virtual assistant include: